extremenetworks/ExtremeScripting/Netsight/nbi_clients/GenericNbiClient.py/README.md

 [GenericNbiClient.py](GenericNbiClient.py?raw=true) sends a query to the GraphQL-based API provided by the Northbound Interface (NBI) of Extreme Management Center and prints the raw JSON response to stdout.

+**Notice**: This project has surfaced as a proof of concept and is _not maintained_ anymore.
+If you need a production ready NBI client, please refer to [the Go version of GenericNbiClient](../GenericNbiClient.go/README.md).

 ## Dependencies

 GenericNbiClient.py requires the Python module `requests` to be installed.
 PIP may be used to install it: